Lymphoma Treatments

 Checkpoint inhibitors

-For more information download the immunotherapy brochure.
+For more information download the immunotherapy brochure (for patients in Belgium and Luxembourg).

 Bispecific and trispecific antibodies

-For more information download the immunotherapy brochure.
+For more information download the immunotherapy brochure (for patients in Belgium and Luxembourg).

 Monoclonal antibodies

-Antibodies linked to a toxic substance or to radiation.
-A final and ingenious way of destroying cancer cells using synthetic antibodies involves linking the antibody to a toxic substance such as a chemotherapy agent, a cytokine or a form of radiation, thereby ensuring that it is administered in a targeted way to the cancer cell.
+Another way of destroying cancer cells using monoclonal antibodies involves linking the antibody to a toxic substance such as a chemotherapy agent, a cytokine or a form of radiation, thereby ensuring that it is administered in a targeted way to the cancer cell.

 Allogeneic stem cell transplantation